morning sickness is very tough to have. Count yourself lucky if you only have morning sickness during the first trimester.

 30. Try Eating Almonds

 I am not sure why almonds help with morning sickness but they do!
 Eating soaked almonds was always my favorite.
-When you are getting almonds make sure they are unsalted.
+When you are getting almonds to make sure they are unsalted.

 31. Get Pedialyte Freezer Pops